 93 – Meet the locals at the Winter Park Farmers’ Market

-Held in a charming, repurposed train depot, the Winter Park Farmers’ Market is the local go-to for fresh produce.
-Fortunately, the market’s popularity hasn’t reached astronomical heights for tourists just yet, meaning that you can idle from vendor to vendor at your own pace, sampling scores of high-quality fruits and veggies.
+Fortunately, the market’s popularity hasn’t reached astronomical heights for tourists just yet.
+You can idle from vendor to vendor at your own pace, sampling scores of high-quality fruits and veggies.

 For a cheesy overload, the Quattro Formaggio awaits.